Sex and Intimacy

 What a difficult topic, isn't it?
 When we don't feel like we're matching up with our partner's sexual drive and needs, it can feel like an insurmountable obstacle.

 I often see a tough cycle start to form, that ends up feeding on itself in a negative pattern.
 One partner, feeling deprived of physical and emotional connection, starts to get frustrated and a little demanding - "Why don't we ever have sex?
 You're never in the mood.
 I don't even feel like you want me anymore."
 The other partner, who already doesn't feel turned on, sinks a little lower, and defends back, "I have so much on my plate!
 You don't see how much I do!"
-Now the choice is between forcing themselves into having sex (not a great turn on!), or to continue to avoid the topic and stay distant from their partner.
+Now the choice is between forcing themselves into having sex (not a great turn on), or to continue to avoid the topic and stay distant from their partner.
+The other person feels shut out, lonely, and rejected.

 "I can't relax until everything on the list is done"

-"He/she turns and wants sex at the end of the day, and I'm exhausted"
+"He/she wants sex at the end of the day, and I'm exhausted"

 "I'm touched all day by the kids, the last thing I want in a free moment is to be touched again"